heavenly-13/quick-crossword-test/README.md

    - Each ad close button was clicked if found, and appropriate messages were printed indicating success or failure.
    - No issues observed in handling the advertisements.
    - Rarely an advertisement might appear that's not handled by the code, in such edge case the terminal will provide an error and the script has to be restarted.
+   - The code can be optimized to not wait for each ad.

 3. **Game Start:**
    - The script clicked on the "Start game" button.